gnabyl/sneaky-bot/README.md

 ## Source code organization

 `commands-list.js` - All the commands' definition.

 `deploy-commands.js` - Script to deploy commands to servers.
 This script should be run only after updating/adding commands.

 `src/commands/` - Code for commands go here.

 `src/index.ts` - Where everything starts.

+## Pull requests

+Pull requests are welcome but please process with small commit.